- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 - Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

-Known for its vast wilderness, picture-worthy coastlines, and numerous rivers and lakes, amongst many other things, there are plenty of hikes across the state to sate any nature-lover’s fancy.
+Known for its vast wilderness, picture-worthy coastlines, and numerous rivers and lakes, amongst many other things, there are plenty of hikes in Maine to sate any nature-lover’s fancy.
 Whether you’re looking for a quick, easy walk along the Atlantic shore or something a little more challenging up in the hills and mountains, the Pine Tree State offers beautiful scenery for hikers of all skill levels to enjoy.
 That’s why today we’re bringing you the best hikes in Maine!

 Did you know that Maine boasts 3,478 miles of coastline?
 That’s even more than California!
-(3,427) Needless to say, finding a coastal hike should be no problem, especially within the popular Acadia National Park.
+(3,427) Needless to say, finding a coastal hike in Maine should be no problem, especially within always popular Acadia National Park.
 Rise early and head up Cadillac Mountain within the park to be one of the first people in the U.S. to see the sunrise for the day!

 Speaking of mountains, if that’s your thing, no trip to Maine would be complete without visiting Mt.Katahdin, the state’s highest point (5,269ft), and the northern terminus for a little hike known as the Appalachian Trail.

 Not into touristy locations?
 No problem.
 Even though Maine is the largest state in New England, it also has one of the lowest population densities out of any state in the eastern U.S. Known for such things as the Northern Woods and the 100-Mile Wilderness, you’re sure to find a secluded Maine hiking trail.